ComfyLiving

 (C2ES, Water Encyclopedia)

-As the most widely used renewable energy source, hydropower satisfies 24% of the world’s overall needs when it comes to electricity—thus serving over 1 billion customers across the world.
+As the most widely used renewable energy source, hydropower satisfies 24% of the world’s overall needs for electricity, thus serving over 1 billion customers across the world.
 However, solar energy is the most abundant and cleanest source of renewable energy available.
 While all renewable energy sources are predominately used to generate electricity, solar energy and biomass are also used to heat water and physical spaces.
 Meanwhile, biodiesel and ethanol have found their use in transportation.

 (Business Insider)

-When properly harnessed and utilized, the amount of sunlight that hits the surface of the earth in just one hour is enough to fully sustain energy demands worldwide for a whole year.
+When properly harnessed and utilized, the amount of sunlight that hits the surface of the Earth in just one hour is enough to fully sustain energy demands worldwide for a whole year.
+We can only hope that going forward, homeowners will consider solar energy for their properties.

 4. According to a Stanford report, in 20–40 years’ time, renewable energy could be all that’s necessary to supply the world’s needs.